 Now the California Supreme Court has agreed to hear Yelp’s appeal, and it’s a big to-do, with lots of publicity and comment.
 The defenders of unbridled free speech on the Internet are all worked up and are rooting Yelp on.
 It will be interesting to see how the California Supreme Court rules.

 TAKEAWAY FOR THE DEFAMED BUSINESS OWNER

 In the meantime, Business Owners who are considering filing a defamation lawsuit based on false and defamatory postings on Yelp, or similar Consumer Review websites, should think very carefully before proceeding against a fictitious (DOE) defendant, or a potentially indigent defendant.
 You certainly don’t want to have to litigate against Yelp, and if you don’t have a real defendant, with sufficient assets that they will have to participate in trial, and obey Court judgments, you are probably better off not suing.
 Instead, you are probably better off just filing appropriate responses on Yelp, or wherever, explaining your side of the story.

-The business attorneys of Gehres Law Group will follow this appeal and comment again in this Blog when the California Supreme Court decides the case.
+The business attorneys of Gehres Law Library will follow this appeal and comment again in this Blog when the California Supreme Court decides the case.